listen to this article:

 This is the basics of a cache attack.
 The fridge/cupboard is the local memory store on the microprocessor (the cache), whereas the shop is the main memory (the RAM).
 In a cache attack, we measure the time difference between fetching data, just as we measured in the scenario above the time it took for our assistant to fetch the ingredients.

-In the security literature, you will also find a term related to cache attacks, called “Flush-and-Reload”.
+In the information security literature, you will also find a term related to cache attacks, called “Flush-and-Reload”.
 We can see this in action in our kitchen example above as follows.
 Now suppose you ask your assistant to go buy 100 bottles of milk for use later.
 They dutifully go to the shop, buy the bottles and return to the kitchen.
 They find that the fridge has not enough space for 100 bottles of milk, so they put the contents of the fridge into the bin, and place your bottles in the fridge.
 Around ten minutes later you ask for some eggs, and the assistant returns very quickly.
 This means the fridge had eggs in it.
 So at this point, you know that Alice sends her assistant to get some eggs in those ten minutes.
 What we did was “flush” the fridge’s contents by filling it with milk, and then we saw that getting eggs was quicker than it should have been.
 Which led us to conclude that Alice had in the meantime requested some eggs.